-- Staff must have recent and relevant experience of working in a mid-level management or leadership role - Teaching specialist in management or leadership discipline.
+- Staff must have recent and relevant experience of working in a management or leadership role - Teaching specialist in management or leadership discipline.

-As this qualification competence-based, please refer to the assessment strategy document available on the qualifications page on the NCFE website.
+As this qualification is competence-based, please refer to the assessment strategy document available on the qualification page on the NCFE website.